-Click a review to cycle its grade: Again → Hard → Good → Easy.
+Tap a review to cycle its grade — Again = forgot it, Hard = barely got it, Good = remembered it, Easy = instant recall.
 Use +/− to add or remove reviews.

 In 1885, Hermann Ebbinghaus memorized thousands of nonsense syllables and tested himself at increasing delays.
 Two findings from that experiment power every flashcard app built since: